ashtron/set-in-stone/README.md

 # Set in Stone

-A simple dapp for making pacts with your friends (and enemies).
+A simple dapp for making (immutable!) pacts with your friends (and enemies).

 Built with [Hardhat](https://hardhat.org/tutorial/boilerplate-project) and React.